 - Newspaper and magazine subscriptions

 The best thing you can do to make your move a little easier is to have Australia Post redirect all your mail for up to 12 months for a small cost.
-During that period, make a record of all the mail you receive and check you’ve updated the address so that your mail continues to arrive after the transition period has expired.
+During that period, make a record of all the mail you receive and make sure you successfully updated your address change so that your mail continues to arrive after the transition period has expired.